rafigk2v9c/APKdevastate/README.md

 ## Requirements

 - .NET Framework 4.5+(downloads automatically)
-- Java Runtime Environment (you need to download from the Java site)
+- Java Runtime Environment and Java (you need to download from the Java site and you better restart the computer after downloading)

 ---
 ## Usage